Skip to main content

 4. Routes the new transcript through the LLM

-Barge-in sensitivity is configurable per agent (low, medium, high).
+Barge-in sensitivity is configurable per agent (very_low, low, medium, high, very_high).
 The welcome message can optionally be made non-interruptible.

 Session Management